Sustaining Scientific Pursuit

 Last Updated on

 Renowned physicist Stephen Hawking died today.
-Acknowledged as one of humanity’s greatest minds, he gained international fame for his work on black holes and his continued commitment towards asking the “big questions” of the universe.
+Acknowledged as one of humanity’s greatest minds, Hawking gained international fame for his work on black holes and his continued commitment towards asking the “big questions” of the universe.
+In doing so, he helped spark curiosity and interest in millions!

 The Quest for Knowledge

-With so much misinformation being disseminated, he reminds us that, “the greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.”
+The problem is certainly complex!
+With so many invested interests, and an abundance of misinformation, it’s understandable that people are left feeling confused and frustrated.
+To that effect, Hawking reminds us that, “the greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.”
 We must therefore stay humble, stay hungry (for knowledge), and stay dedicated to the pursuit of answers.

 Curiosity and critical thinking are some of humanity’s most powerful assets, yet they require support and engagement.
 Concordantly, there is very real danger in willful ignorance.
-Scientists have confirmed time and again that human activity and carbon emissions are warming the planet.
-Despite the data however, it is often wrongly perceived as a debate by the media, or simply shrugged off by those who have political views that somehow oppose the science.
+Scientists have confirmed time and again that human activity and carbon emissions are in fact warming the planet.